-Should you feel you have been wronged or treated unjustly, you should seek to remedy the problem in a mature and professional manner using the following protocol steps (in order) until the situation is resolved:
+Should you feel you have been wronged or treated unjustly you should seek to remedy the problem in a mature and professional manner using the following protocol steps (in order) until the situation is resolved:

 - 1. Meet with the faculty member or individual with whom the complaint is addressed. - 2.
-Meet with her/his Division of Teacher Education Advisor and the Secondary Education Program Coordinator. - 3.
+Meet with the Elementary Education Program Coordinator and your academic advisor. - 3.
 Meet with the Division Chair.
-If you are still dissatisfied you may file a formal grievance with the Student Hearing Board as described in the LCSC General Catalog.
+If you are still dissatisfied they may file a formal grievance with the Student Hearing Board as described in the LCSC General Catalog.